docsforadobe/after-effects-scripting-guide/docs/layers/layer.rst

 **Description**

 Returns true if this layer will be active at the specified time.
-To return true, the layer must be enabled, no other layer may be soloing unless this layer is soloed too, and the time must be between the i n Poi nt and out Poi nt values of this layer.
+To return true, the layer must be enabled, no other layer may be soloing unless this layer is soloed too, and the time must be between the inPoint and outPoint values of this layer.

 **Parameters**